kw7oe/kw7oe.github.io/content/posts/writing-postgresql-extension-in-rust-with-pgx.md

 1. Split the string by space.
 2. Map through each word to check if they are in the format of `:shortcode:`.
-   We are using slice pattern matching here to match the string, so we'll need to convert it into a `Vec<char>` first.
+   We are using [slice pattern][8] matching here to match the string, so we'll need to convert it into a `Vec<char>` first.
 3. If the pattern matched, we get the shortcode by calling `emojis` function and then convert it to String.
 Else, we return the word unmodified.